 JERSEY MOMMA PARK TIPS:

 *food is expensive in the park (isn't it always?).
 They say you are not supposed to bring food in, but we saw people with very small collapsible coolers eating inside the park.
-We were able to bring in our small cooler with a little Lunchable for my son, and no one said anything.
-But do this at your own risk because I assume it's not really within their rules!
+But do this at your own risk because it's not really within their rules!

-*water bottles are allowed within the park but they will make you throw out other drinks or a bottle that has been opened and refilled.
+*each guest is permitted to bring one sealed water bottle within the park but they will make you throw out other drinks or a bottle that has been opened and refilled (like one that has a Crystal Light lemonade in it or something)

 *even though we pre-purchased tickets, we still had to wait on line for a security bag check.
 But it went quickly and the guards were polite.

-*I actually Dorney Park itself when we go, but it's up to you whether or not you want to venture outside of Planet Snoopy (it's all connected, you just walk through).
-Just know that Dorney Park is a favorite of teenagers, especially the water park area (and teenagers and little kids don't often mix well, in my opinion).
-Luckily they seem to stay out of Planet Snoopy.
+*it's up to you whether or not you want to venture outside of Planet Snoopy (it's all connected, you just walk through).
+Just know that Dorney Park is a favorite of teenagers, especially the water park area.
+Most teenagers seem to stay out of Planet Snoopy.
 Planet Snoopy usually remains pretty calm with short, quick lines (if any).
 But you CAN wander into the park if you have older children with you or if you think you want to visit some other rides.
 One year we wandered out to hit the train rides.
 The Zephyr is very unique and my son loved it.
-Luckily, he didn't notice the teenagers making out in the back of the train.
-See what I mean?

 |The Zephyr train ride inside Dorney Park|